 Read the official Chicago Park District Letter: Here.

 As you may have heard, the City of Chicago has officially announced its plan to temporarily house legal asylum seekers at Broadway Armory Park, where Jackalope has produced its mainstage productions since 2013.
 This shift will be effective at the Armory August 1st, 2023.
-This emergency, along with other operational issues that we are navigating, resulted in the cancellation of our scheduled world premiere production of Pretty Shahid by Omer Abbas Salem, along with the postponement of our annual gala and our 16th season.
+This emergency - along with other operational issues that we are navigating - resulted in the cancellation of our scheduled world premiere production and the postponement of our annual gala and our 16th season.

 If you are unaware of the State of Emergency declared by the Mayor’s office and the current state of the Chicago migrant crisis, you can read more here.
 Though the response to asylum seekers disrupting Chicago Park fieldhouse programming in other parts of the city was met with resistance, Jackalope fully intends to respond with the opposite – creating a culture of welcome and support to our new American residents who have endured so much to arrive in this safe place.
 It is at the very core of our mission to expand the American identity.

-It's safe to say that much remains unclear as we navigate this unprecedented national crisis.
-One thing is for certain: Jackalope is here to stay.
+Though much remains unclear as we navigate this unprecedented national crisis, one thing is for certain: Jackalope is here to stay.
 We are assured by the strength of our relationship with the Parks department, along with the broader Chicago theatre community, and we are currently working to secure a new home base for the time being.
 Stay on the lookout for updates as to our new space and future events.